Obstetrical Scans

 Are ultrasound growth scans accurate?

 Growth scans can be an important way to judge what kind of care you and your baby will need during labor and beyond.
 Although ultrasound technology has advanced greatly, there can still be factors that affect the accuracy of growth scans including obesity and technician error.
+In some cases, not all birth defects can be detected, and some abnormalities are too small to be seen.

 Learn More on Healthful Woman Podcast